Sileo/DeveloperDocumentation/_docs/native-depictions.md

 ---
 # Native Depictions

-**NOTE:** This page is a work in progress!
-If you see any mistakes, please [file an issue on our issue tracker](https://github.com/Sileo/Sileo/issues/).
+**NOTE:** This page is a work in progress and may not be complete!
+If you see any mistakes, please [file an issue on our issue tracker](https://github.com/Sileo/DeveloperDocumentation/issues).

 Sileo uses a revolutionary new format for depictions, which can give your users amazing new experiences whilst browsing your repository.
 Learn how simple it is to support this new format, with examples.